shahinsalehiin/Darklup-Lite/readme.txt

 = 6.
 Does the dark mode work for the backend admin page? =

-Yes, as an admin you can also use dark mode for you backend page.
+Yes, as an admin you can also use dark mode for your backend page.

 = 7.
 How I change color scheme for my website? =

-Go to the ‘Color Settings’ and there you will find the options to customize color scheme for the frontend and backend as well.
+Go to the 'Color Settings' and there you will find the options to customize color scheme for the frontend and backend as well.
 You can change Link hover color, text color, text background color, border color and so on.

 = 8.
 Does a woo-commerce website support the WP dark mode? =

 This plugin is very much compatible with woo-commerce website and always maintain readability and best quality while using dark mode.

 = 9.
 Does this plugin support custom CSS? =

 Yes, you can edit any dark mode related section of your website with the help of custom CSS.

 = 10.
 Is this dark mode plugin all image supportive? =

-Yes, to match up with the dark color you can set both light and dark version image link from ‘Image Settings’.
+Yes, to match up with the dark color you can set both light and dark version image link from 'Image Settings'.
 You can also insert logo light and dark url so that user can see the dark mode support images while viewing in dark mode.

 = 11.
 Can I change the image opacity? =

 Of course.
-You can change image opacity from ‘Image Settings’.
+You can change image opacity from 'Image Settings'.

 = 12.
 How can I change the switch style? =

-You can select your required switch style, switch position and switch text from ‘Style Settings’.
+You can select your required switch style, switch position and switch text from 'Style Settings'.

 = 13.
 Can I select particular post and page to display the dark mode switch button? =

-Yes, You can select a particular post and page to display the switch button from ‘Style Settings’ section.
+Yes, You can select a particular post and page to display the switch button from 'Style Settings' section.

 = 14.
 How can I save the required time to enable dark mode? =

-To select a time for dark mode activation go to the ‘Advance Settings’ section and turn On ‘Time Based Dark Mode’.
+To select a time for dark mode activation go to the 'Advance Settings' section and turn On 'Time Based Dark Mode'.
 After that set the start and end time.

 = 15.
-Is the WordPress Dark ModePlugin very much user-friendly and helpful? =
+Is the WordPress Dark Mode Plugin very much user-friendly and helpful? =

 This plugin is very much user-friendly and helpful.
 You can access all the features very efficiently.
-You don’t have to be worried to find any option because this plugin is well documented to give you all the instructions.
+You don't have to be worried to find any option because this plugin is well documented to give you all the instructions.
 You will meet all your desires and demands by using this prominent dark mode plugin.

+= 16.
+How do I activate the Accessibility Switch? =

+Go to Darklup Settings > Switch Styles and select the Accessibility Switch option.
+Save your settings and the accessibility panel will appear on your website right away.
+No extra configuration needed.

+= 17.
+Can I control which accessibility modules appear on my website? =

+Yes.
+Each of the 11 accessibility modules has its own on/off toggle in the Darklup admin settings.
+You can show or hide any module based on your website's needs.

+= 18.
+Will the accessibility panel slow down my website? =

+No. The accessibility panel assets only load when the Accessibility Switch is selected in your settings.
+If you use any other switch style, there is no extra load on your website at all.

 == Screenshots ==